 You are able to upload electronic copies of your transcripts or coursework electronically through your LORIS account.
 If you have the ability to submit an electronic copy, this will allow the admissions team to review your application in a more timely manner.
 Documents submitted through LORIS are considered unofficial.

-Most courses will be offered online and virtually this fall.
+Most courses will be offered online and virtually this winter.
 Laurier staff and faculty are working to identify aspects of programs and activities that can be delivered in person in accordance with public health requirements.

 Not only will you meet your classmates during virtual Laurier 101 activities, you will meet other students, faculty, and staff through social events and by accessing campus services.